Studying English in New Zealand

 This is a critical consideration, especially if you are planning to study part-time and work on the side.
 Pick a school that offers hours that will not interfere with your working hours.
 Employers will not adapt their store hours to your schedule; you have to get free time during general working hours.

 Find a school that fits your budget, but keep in mind, if a deal is too good to be true, it probably is.
-Well-qualified teachers are not cheap and re-taking failed tests is expensive.
+Well-qualified teachers are not cheap and re-taking failed tests are expensive.

 Every school will be happy to give you a tour of their facilities.
 We encourage you to show up in-person in English schools before enrolling so you can get a feel of the place.